-You can also watch this informative video by Women on Web on how abortion pills are used (in English):
+You can also watch this informative video by Doctors for Choice on how abortion pills are used (in English):

 There is a small chance (less than 1 in 20 cases) that a pregnancy may continue after taking abortion pills.
 To confirm that the abortion pills have worked, you can take a pregnancy test two weeks after taking pills.
 If it is negative, the abortion has been successful.
 If it is positive, you should re-take the pregnancy test after another week.
 An ultrasound can also determine whether the pregnancy has continued.
 If the abortion with pills has been unsuccessful, another course of Mifepristone and Misoprostol can be taken if you are still less than 12 weeks pregnant.
 A surgical abortion is also an option.

 Abortion is illegal in Malta.
 Can I get in trouble if I have an abortion?